Polito-Software-Engineering-2-Group-10/ThesisManagement/frontend/README.md

 ![Thesis_detail_Prof](images/Thesis_detail_Prof.png)

 #### 3. Insert thesis page.
-Professors can click on button 'Insert a new thesis proposal' in the main page to create a new proposal.
+Professors can click on button `Insert a new thesis proposal` in the main page to create a new proposal.
 When enter in the page, they can input data and insert.
 ![insertThesis_Prof](images/insertThesis_Prof.png)

-When they finish inerting, they can view the new proposal summary in 'Browse your Proposals' page.
+When they finish inerting, they can view the new proposal summary in `Browse your Proposals` page.
 ![insertThesis_Prof_Result](images/insertThesis_Prof_Result.png)

 #### 4. Browse thesis page.
-Professors can click on button 'Browse your Proposals' in the main page to browse their own proposals.
+Professors can click on button `Browse your Proposals` in the main page to browse their own proposals.
 ![Browse_app_Prof_noclick](images/Browse_app_Prof_noclick.png)

-When they click on a proposal, they can active the 'Modify' button and enter a page to modify the proposal information.
+When they click on a proposal, they can active the `Modify` button and enter a page to modify the proposal information.
 ![Browse_app_Prof_withclick](images/Browse_app_Prof_withclick.png)